isomerpages/ogp-isomer/_about-isomer/What is Isomer.md

 permalink: /about-isomer/what-is-isomer/
 description: ""
 ---
-**Isomer mainly caters to static, informational websites.** Our team works on the belief that websites are important ways that the government shares information with citizens.
-As such, we want to help any public officer to set up a *good* website easily without any prior coding or design knowledge.
+Isomer is a website builder built by [Open Government Products](https://open.gov.sg/).
+We mainly cater to static, informational websites.
+Public Officers use Isomer and our CMS to create and manage their websites.

-There are 3 parts to an Isomer website:
+There are 3 parts to Isomer:
 1. The Isomer template
 2. Isomer's infrastructure
 3. IsomerCMS